MarCnu/marcnu.github.io/_posts/2016-08-17-Tensorflow-v0.10-installed-from-scratch-Ubuntu-16.04-CUDA8.0RC-cuDNN5.1-1080GTX.md

 sudo cp lib64/* /usr/local/cuda-8.0/lib64/
 ```

 That's it.
-As you see, it is quite easy to add or remove cuDNN and replace the it by another version of the library.
+As you see, it is quite easy to add or remove cuDNN and replace it by another version of the library.

 ## 4. Installing Tensorflow